2019 Coppa Italia final

-The 2019 Coppa Italia Final decided the winner of the 2018–19 Coppa Italia, the 72nd season of Italy's main football cup.
+The 2019 Coppa Italia Final decided the winner of the 2018–19 Coppa Italia, Italy's main football cup.

 It was played on 15 May 2019 at the Stadio Olimpico in Rome between Atalanta and Lazio.
 This was the first-ever meeting between these two clubs in the final.
 Lazio won the match 2–0, winning their seventh title overall, from 10 finals appearances.
 Atalanta made its fourth finals appearance, and have now lost three consecutive finals after winning their only title in 1963.

 As the cup winners, Lazio automatically qualified to the group stage of the 2019–20 UEFA Europa League and to the 2019 Supercoppa Italiana against Juventus.

 Road to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Pre-match

 Ticketing

 Tickets were available for sale only to Italian fans (for security reasons) from 29 April 2019 in three price categories: €35, €50, and €130.